 Q. When will a vaccine be available for children under 5?

 A. It is important to note that the clinical trials for children under age 5 are still ongoing, and are separate from the trial of 5- to-11-year-olds that has been completed.
-The reason for this is that the immune system of children age 5 and younger is different: the immune system is still developing or maturing from birth through these early childhood years.
+The reason to for this is that the immune system of children age 5 and younger is different: the immune system is still developing or maturing from birth through these early childhood years.